cn0047/stash/ed/t/programming/README.md

-**Structured** programming - is a programming paradigm aimed at improving the clarity, quality, and development time of a computer program by making extensive use of subroutines (procedure, function, method or subprogram), block structures, for and while loops.
+**Structured** programming - is a programming paradigm aimed at improving the clarity, quality, and development time of a computer program by making extensive use of subroutines (procedure, function, method or subprogram) block structures, for and while loops.

-**Procedural** programming - is a programming paradigm, derived from structured programming, based upon the concept of the procedure call.
+**Procedural** programming - is a programming paradigm, derived from structured programming, based upon the concept of the procedure call (Fortran, Pascal).
-(Fortran, Pascal).

 **Declarative** programming - focuses on what the program should accomplish without specifying how the program should achieve the result (SQL, CSS, regex).
 <br>The declarative layer describes what the code will do,
-while the implementation layer describes how the code does it.
-(The declarative layer is, in effect, a small domain-specific language).
+while the implementation layer describes how the code does it (the declarative layer is, in effect, a small domain-specific language).

-**Functional** programming - is a programming paradigm, a style of building the structure and elements of computer programs that treats computation as the evaluation of mathematical (pure & deterministic) functions and avoids changing-state and mutable data.
+**Functional** programming - is a programming paradigm, a style of building the structure and elements of computer programs that treats computation as the evaluation of mathematical (pure & deterministic) functions and avoids changing-state and mutable data (JavaScript, Scala).
-(JavaScript, Scala).

 **Object-oriented** programming - is a programming paradigm based on the concept of objects, which may contain data, in the form of fields, often known as attributes, and code, in the form of procedures, often known as methods.

-**Event-driven** programming – program control flow is determined by events.
+**Event-driven** programming – program control flow is determined by events (JavaScript).
-(JavaScript).

 **Metaprogramming** - is a programming technique in which computer programs have the ability to treat programs as their data.